What are the normal steps involved in a real estate transaction?

 Once the terms are negotiated between the buyer and the seller they are formalised in a contract.

 A formal deed of transfer consisting of a written summary of the contract is drawn up.
-The parties must digitally upload a request based on the contract or a written deed to the Court of Registration to register the transfer.
+The parties must digitally apply for registration of a deed based on the contract to the Court of Registration to register the transfer.
 This will protect the transfer from any claims made by third parties.
 Both the seller and the buyer must sign the deed.

 The purchase of real estate is traditionally structured as a two-tier process: